nilsdenter/blockchain_breeding_grounds/README.md

 # Blockchain Breeding Grounds: Asia’s advance over the USA and Europe
 This project contains the data and code used in the paper:
-Denter, N. M. (2021).
-Blockchain breeding grounds: Asia's advance over the USA and Europe.
-World Patent Information. doi:10.1016/j.wpi.2021.102082.
+Denter, Nils M. (2021): Blockchain breeding grounds: Asia's advance over the USA and Europe.
+In World Patent Information 67.
+DOI: 10.1016/j.wpi.2021.102082.

 To reproduce the results, first, you need to download all files in the PATSTAT_input_data folder.